 Yakiniku Business Fair Shows Signs of Optimism

-USMEF was active at the two-day fair, promoting U.S. beef cuts that offer a good fit with yakiniku-style cooking.
-USMEF’s participation was supported by the USDA Market Access Program and the Beef Checkoff.
+USMEF was active at the two-day fair, promoting both U.S. beef cuts as well as branded U.S. pork products that offer a good fit with yakiniku-style cooking, including belly and jowl meat.
+USMEF’s participation was supported by the USDA Market Access Program, the Beef Checkoff and Pork Checkoff programs.

 Currently Japan limits U.S. beef imports to products from cattle 20 months of age or younger, although the government of Japan is in technical discussions to determine if that age limit should be raised.